micmejia/bible-dump/AMPC/John/John 5.md

-He answered them, The [^b]Man Who healed me _and_ gave me back my strength, He Himself said to me, Pick up your bed and walk!
+He answered them, The Man Who healed me _and_ gave me back my strength, He Himself said to me, Pick up your bed and walk!